Best Sleep Tips

 The wind will pick up in the middle of the night, blowing debris around you.

-A soft, sometimes not so soft, scratching noise might get your attention.
+A soft, sometimes not so soft, scratching noise on the tent might get your attention.

 The full moon can break out from behind the clouds, illuminating the landscape and shining a spotlight in your face if you're pointed in the right direction.